No767/Kumiko-Docs/kumiko-docs/versioned_docs/version-v0/self-hosting-kumiko/getting-started-guide.md

     && chmod +x standalone-setup.sh
     ```

 3. Obtain the API keys, access tokens, discord bot token, and database credentials for Kumiko.
 Open up the `.env` file with an editor like Vim and add the needed values.
-Refer to the list of API keys and tokens below.
+Refer to the list of API keys and tokens [here](./api-keys-and-access-tokens.md).

 4. To set up all of the data, all we need to do is to run a script to set that up.